-I’ve experimented with both professional and internet bought products for at-home toning, and below are all my recommendations.
-Each product description will also include notes to help you with each product so you can use it to your full advantage.
+I’ve experimented with both professional and internet-bought products for at-home toning, and below are all my recommendations.
+Each product description will also include notes to help you with each product to use to your full advantage.

 An important thing to remember when going over this post is everyone’s hair IS different!
 A variable of factors plays into how each individual’s hair takes to products.
-Age, diet, genetics, and medication are all huge factors in how your hair will show color and also determines how you maintain color.
+Age, diet, genetics, and medication are all huge factors in how your hair will show color and determine how you maintain color.
 Keep that in mind when comparing the results of each product to the results you achieve at home.

-As you can see above in the picture, I started off with an ombre.
-I had the whole color scale ranging from dark black to a light blonde.
-In the middle, you can see a very warm tone!
+As you can see above in the picture, I started with an ombre.
+I had the whole color scale ranging from dark black to light blonde.
+In the middle, you can see a hot tone!

-I decided to bleach my hair entirely to achieve an even and uniform color, instead of the ombre I had goin on.
+I decided to bleach my hair entirely to achieve an even and uniform color instead of the ombre I had going on.

-My roots were the first thing I bleached and then towards the end of the processing, I bleached the ends.
-I suggest bleaching should always be done by a professional since I am a professional I was in good hands.
-I rinsed out the bleach and toned it with Paul Mitchell Platinum Blonde Shampoo.
+My roots were the first thing I bleached, and then towards the end of the processing, I bleached the ends.
+I suggest bleaching should always be done by a professional since I was in good hands.
+Next, I rinsed out the bleach and toned it with Paul Mitchell Platinum Blonde Shampoo.

 How to use the shampoo

-Paul Mitchell Platinum Blonde shampoo is used like any other shampoo, just leave it in for a few minutes.
+Paul Mitchell Platinum Blonde shampoo is used like any other shampoo; leave it in for a few minutes.
 Zero warnings/precautions come along with Paul Mitchell Platinum Blonde Shampoo.
-Because my hair pulls so brassy it was able to get rid of 65% of my overall brass.
-My underneath hair remained very brassy.
+Because my hair pulls so brassy, it could get rid of 65% of my overall brass.
+However, my underneath hair remained very brassy.

 This shampoo is recommended for people who have slight yellow undertones and are already a light blonde.
-Overall feeling to my hair was left feeling super soft and manageable.
+Overall, the feeling to my hair was left feeling super soft and manageable.